cabouman/cython_sandbox/README.md

 This calculates the product of two matrices in several different ways in order to demonstrate the difference in run time.
 These ways include

-    1. using loops in python,
+    1. using loops in python (Py loops),
-    2. using loops in cython without variable declaration,
+    2. using loops in cython without variable declaration (Bad Cython),
-    3. using loops in cython with variable declaration,
+    3. using loops in cython with variable declaration (Cython),
-    4. using cython to call c code, and
+    4. using cython to call C code (C code), and
     5. using a standard ``numpy`` function.

 The execution times are displayed along with a verification that the results of all these methods